Kashu7100/Qualia2.0/tutorial/README.md

 <div id='valid_automatic_differentiation'/>

 ## Validation of Automatic Differentiation
-One can use `util.check_function()` to validate the gradient caluclation of a function.
+One can use `util.check_function()` to validate the gradient caluclation of a function. `util.check_function()` internally calculates the gradient using numerical method and compares the result with automatic differentiation.

 ```python
 from qualia2.functions import *